-• Any type of markings on the cover of the Chromebook.

-• Any damage to the Chromebook screen.

-• Any damage to the casing of the Chromebook.

-• Any Dishonest, Fraudulent, Intentional or Criminal Act
+- Any type of markings on the cover of the Chromebook. - Any damage to the Chromebook screen. - Any damage to the casing of the Chromebook. - Any Dishonest, Fraudulent, Intentional or Criminal Act

-Is insurance available?
-What is the cost and what does it cover?

-Optional device insurance can be purchased through WJHSD to provide repair / replacement coverage in the event of accidental damage.
-WJHSD designated employees will solely make all determinations of accidental versus negligent or intentional damage.

 What disciplinary action will be taken against the student for direct violation of Internet policies?